 Slow cooking turns pork shoulder tender without losing richness, while five-spice and guajillo chilies build depth without a long ingredient list.
 The result is savory, aromatic, and bold enough to carry simple toppings.

-Store the pork and juices separately in airtight containers for up to 3 days, or freeze for up to 3 months.
-Reheat gently with a splash of the reserved juices, then use leftovers in tacos, burrito bowls, quesadillas, or sandwiches.
+Cool leftover pork quickly and store in an airtight container for up to 4 days, or freeze for up to 2 months.
+Reheat gently, then use extra pork in tacos, rice bowls, or sandwiches.

 Make It Yours